Current Wyoming Mortgage Rates

 Wyoming residents are known for cherishing wide open spaces and the outdoor life.
 Even so, everyone needs a roof over their head.
 That's where a mortgage comes in.

-You have a range of options when choosing a home loan to finance your home on the range, but sorting through them all can be confusing.
+You have a range of options when choosing a Wyoming mortgage to finance your home on the range, but sorting through them all can be confusing.
 The resources on this page can help.
-Here, you can not only get the rates being offered by select lenders, but you can also see the actual rates individual Wyoming borrowers have been able to get on their mortgages.
-You can also get fast, personalized quotes from up to three lenders by using the form at below left.
+Here, you can not only check Wyoming mortgage rates being offered by various lenders, but you can also see the average rates individual borrowers have been able to get on their home loans.
+You can also get fast, personalized quotes from up to three lenders by using our rate request form at the top of the page.

 In addition, MortgageLoan.com has tons of resources to help you research your options and learn about mortgages and the process of buying or refinancing a home.
 Just check out our subject headings at the top and bottom of this page, or use the search feature to find helpful articles on the topics you're interested in.
 We're here to help!

-Fixed-rate mortgages are the most popular type of home loan in Wyoming, with 30-year loans being the most common type.
-This type of mortgage lets you enjoy a low monthly payment while locking in your interest rate for the life of the loan, so you know your mortgage payments will never increase (not counting taxes and homeowners insurance).
+Fixed-rate mortgages are the most popular type of Wyoming home loans, with 30-year loans being the most common type.
+This type of mortgage lets you enjoy a low monthly payment while locking in your interest rate for the duration of the loan, so you know your mortgage payments will never increase (not counting taxes and homeowners insurance).

 For refinancing, you can use either a fixed-rate mortgage or ARM.
 Borrowers who have owned their home a number of years often opt for a 15-year fixed-rate mortgage, as it allows them to pay their loan off more quickly and at a lower interest rate.